Quantum Coherence and Giant Enhancement of Positron Channeling Radiation: Discussion and caveats

 \section{Discussion and caveats}

-Two practical caveats must be noted.
-First, the simple formula $\omega_1 = 2\gamma^2\Omega$ overestimates the experimental peak positions by about a factor of two at 4--14~GeV, because the parametric coupling between transverse and longitudinal motion (important when $2V_0\gamma/m_e \sim 1$--$3$) is not included in the dipole approximation.
-The corrected formula of Bazylev \emph{et al.}~\cite{Bazylev1981} is required for quantitative peak-energy predictions.
-Second, a rigorous calculation of the absolute spectral density requires the full Laguerre-polynomial matrix elements of Ref.~\cite{Bazylev1981} and an average over the measured entrance-angle distribution of the beam.
-Both refinements are straightforward and will be carried out in a subsequent publication.
+\textbf{Peak energies.} The formula $\omega_1=2\gamma^2\Omega$ overestimates experimental peak positions by $\sim\!2\times$ at $4$--$14$~GeV because the parametric coupling between transverse and longitudinal motion ($2V_0\gamma/m_e\sim1$--$3$) is absent in the dipole approximation.
+The corrected formula of Bazylev \emph{et al.}~\cite{Bazylev1981} is required for quantitative peak-energy predictions; the agreement with the numerical spectral density (Table~\ref{tab:levels}, within 15\%) validates our approach at the level needed to identify the enhancement.